project-magpie/project-magpie.github.io/_posts/2013-10-22-ubifs-as-rootfs.md

 tags: [ubifs rootfs ]
 ---
 {% include JB/setup %}
 This Post describes how to get startet with an UBIFS root filesystem.
 I suppose you are using a image generated for the "spark" device.
-If have not done any tests with "spark7162".
+I have not done any tests with "spark7162".
 For the spark boxes there is automatically a ubifs image generated.

 <!--more-->

+Generate a core-image-minimal for example.
+This assumes You already have set-up the yocto build environment.

+    MACHINE=spark bitbake core-image-minimal

 This can be found here

     tmp/deploy/images/core-image-minimal-spark.ubi